 When you buy a term or permanent life policy, the insurer typically requires you to complete an application that includes questions about your medical history and your family medical history.
 The provider may also require you to take a medical examination to determine eligibility.

 During the examination, the nurse or physician will take blood and urine samples to evaluate your blood sugar levels, test for nicotine use or substance abuse, and screen for conditions such as an abnormal liver or HIV.
-If you qualify for coverage, the underwriting process may take days or a few weeks to complete, after which the carrier will issue your policy.
+If you qualify for coverage, you'll usually receive a conditional binding receipt.
+The underwriting process may take days or a few weeks to complete, after which the carrier will issue your policy.

 Guaranteed issue insurance is the exception to the general rule in that it is written with no medical exam and minimal or no health questions.
 Insurers can do this because coverage is typically capped at $25,000.